 This healthy turkey chili with butternut squash is a delicious fall twist on traditional chili.
 Not to mention the gorgeous color of the butternut squash.
 The slow cooker cooks the meat and butternut squash at the same time!
 Maybe the easiest chili you will ever make.
-It’s a fun way to eat butternut squash that is different than soup!
+It’s a fun way to eat butternut squash that is different than soup, or stew!

 Health Benefits of Butternut Squash

 Did you know that butternut squash is rich in vitamin A and vitamin C?
 It also contains several different phytonutrients, including folate and carotenoids (including beta-carotene and lutein and zeaxanthin), which can help fight heart disease and cancer.
 The fiber content will keep you feeling full longer, while the healthy carbohydrates will help give you energy.

 - Ground turkey – You do not need to brown the meat!
 Though if you prefer to, you can.

 - Butternut squash – no need to precook this, it will cook up perfectly in the slow cooker.

 - Tomato sauce – This makes a rich and velvety chili.

 - Seasonings – Chili powder, cumin and salt.